czbiohub-sf/utilities/README.md

 ```

-Now we'll change to that folder with `cd` and install the program with `pip install -e .`, where the `.` means right here.
+Now we'll change to that folder with `cd` and install the package by running the `setup.py` script.

 ```
 (utilities-env) ➜ cd utilities
-(utilities-env) ➜ pip install -e .
+(utilities-env) ➜ python setup.py install
 ```

-The `-e` option tells pip to install the repo as an editable package.
-This means that you can get updates from GitHub with `git pull`, rather than reinstalling.
+**Note** This does not install the repo as an editable package (unlike previous versions).
+When you update from Github you should reinstall by running the command again.
+The old way was more trouble than it was worth.

 ## Usage